pnp-zone/DnD-Enemies/README.md

 # DnD Sheets

+1. Get the html files by executing download.sh

+2. Parse the html files into json files using parse.py

 This repo contains/ creates the enemie sheets used in PythonDM

 html contains the monsters from https://dnd-5e.herokuapp.com/monsters/ and fixed\_head.py was used to simplify those files.